When it comes to the best carry on backpack, there are a few things you need to know…

 There you have it!

-And remember, in case you can’t descide, our top two options are Nomatic Travel Bag 40L (for more modern, tech-savvy travelers) and the Osprey Farpoint 40 (for travelers who like to camp a bit, or prefer the old school backpacker look).
+And remember, in case you can’t decide, our top two options are Nomatic Travel Bag 40L (for more modern, tech-savvy travellers) and the Osprey Farpoint 40 (for travellers who like to camp a bit or prefer the old school backpacker look).